 - Legacy code with missing documentation

-Cheaper models often fail here – they 'hallucinate' or give generic answers.
-The price difference between models often reflects their ability to deal with high entropy.
+Cheaper models often fall down here: they 'hallucinate' or give generic answers.
+The price difference between models often reflects their ability to handle high entropy.

 4. Security (Prompt Injection Resistance)